NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Secondary Air Inlet Node Name

 This field specifies the name of the node providing air to the secondary/wet side of the cooler.
 Typically this node could appear in an outdoor air node list or be part of an air system loop.

+#### Field: Secondary Air Outlet Node Name

+This alpha input field is the name of the secondary air side outlet node.

 #### Field: Sensor Node Name